Workshops

 Prices vary.

+"The exciting thing is to be in the environment where large totems in the Tlingit tradition are being produced.
+This energy is inspiring to all levels of skill.
 Everyone who has taken the workshop has left with fond memories and great inspiration of the Tlingit people and the environment in which they live.
 My emphasis in the class is to be inspired with the North West Coast art form, but not to train artists to reproduce totems that are so connected to the culture itself."
-David Svenson
+David Svenson |

 Alaska Indian Arts is proud to offer woodcarving workshops with Dave Svenson.
 David first began working at Alaska Indian Arts in 1969.
 He has continued to work with the local artisans on large totem projects.
 David brings students primarily from the Acaemy of Art College in SF to study woodcarving techniques of the Tlingit tradition to incorporate into their individual sculptural ideas.
 David is best known for his sculpture in glass and neon, often with a Northwest Coast theme.